SwissDataScienceCenter/renku/docs/tutorials/first_steps/03_add_data.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Often the data you wish to use on Renku is not available on a remote repository.
-In this case you will have to use the data upload user interfaces in JupyterLab or RStudio.
+In this case you can either create a dataset using the RenkuLab UI or use the data upload user interface in JupyterLab or RStudio.
+Within a running session, the latter is the easier option.
 For this example, suppose that we have downloaded the ``2019-01-flights.csv.zip`` file to our local computer and wish to upload this to our Renku project and add it as a dataset.
 We start with working in the terminal to set up the Renku dataset.